 Once upon a time in Tokyo, celebrating Halloween meant dressing up in a costume and riding the Yamanote Line around the center of town drinking heavily and being unruly.
 Other than that weirdness, you really couldn’t tell October 31st from November 3rd, or any other average day here in Japan.
 More recently though, times have changed s it seems like every shop in town adopts a Halloween motif, often as early as September, while every bar and nightclub holds a costume contest or ball over Halloween weekend.

 That is all well and good, but isn’t Halloween supposed to be about kids and trick-or-treating?
-Yes, of course, and to help you and your family celebrate the occasion we have prepared a short list of events you can bring the children to in Tokyo without exposing them to anything untoward.
+Yes, of course, and to help you and your family celebrate the occasion we have prepared a short list of events you can bring the children to around Greater Tokyo without being worried they’ll see something strange.

 Roppongi Hills Halloween Parade